tldr-pages/tldr/pages/common/goimports.md

 `goimports -w {{file}}.go`

-- Display diffs and write result to (source) file:
+- Display diffs and write the result to the source file:

 `goimports -w -d {{file}}.go`